Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-palette.md

 ### Sass maps

-Boosted's source Sass files include maps to help you quickly and easily loop over a list of colors and their hex values.
+OUDS Web's source Sass files include maps to help you quickly and easily loop over a list of colors and their hex values.

 - `$colors` lists all our available base colors
 - `$theme-colors` lists all [semantically named light theme colors]({{< docsref "/customize/color-theme" >}})